blaenk/blaenk.github.io/provider/pages/about.markdown

 [cargo culting]: http://en.wikipedia.org/wiki/Cargo_cult_programming

-For these reasons I'm not really strongly opinionated about any one technology.
+For these reasons, I'm not really strongly opinionated about any one technology.
 Instead, I try to understand and appreciate the different benefits that each may provide.
 However, I do have [some preferences].

 [some preferences]: /uses-this